Andrew McCutchen Preview, Player Props: Pirates vs. Royals

 Royals Pitching Rankings

-- The righty last appeared in relief on Wednesday, when he threw four scoreless innings against the Oakland Athletics while giving up two hits.
+- In his last appearance on Wednesday against the Oakland Athletics, the lefty tossed six scoreless innings while surrendering two hits.

-- In 23 games this season, the 39-year-old has put up a 5.02 ERA and 6.1 strikeouts per nine innings, while allowing a batting average of .280 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.